apollographql/apollo-server/docs/source/federation/migrating-from-stitching.md

 ## Step 2: Register your schemas with a GraphQL registry

 We strongly recommend that you register all of your GraphQL schemas with an [external registry](https://principledgraphql.com/integrity#3-track-the-schema-in-a-registry).
-Doing so improves the reliability of your data graph and maintains a single source of truth to simplify collaboration.
+This registry is going to be used to support running the gateway with the supporting service's partial schemas as configuration.
+Additionally, it enables tracking changes at the service level and protecting the graph from changes that break composition.

 [Apollo Graph Manager](https://www.apollographql.com/docs/graph-manager/) provides a free schema registry that helps you manage your federated gateway's configuration.
 You provide your gateway a Graph Manager API key on startup, which directs the gateway to download your schemas automatically in a fault-tolerant way.